Bayesian nonparametric sparse VAR models: A sparse Bayesian VAR model

 See Appendix \ref{App_Res} for a proof.
 This representation shows that our prior not only shrinks coefficients to zero as in Bayesian Lasso (\cite{ParCas05}) or Elastic-net (\cite{ZouHa05}), but also induces a probabilistic clustering effect in the parameter set as in other Bayesian nonparametric models (\cite{Hir02} and \cite{Bas13}).

 Our prior places no bounds on the number of mixture components and can fit arbitrary complex distribution.
 Nevertheless, since the mixture weights, $w_{ik}$'s, decrease exponentially quickly only a small number of clusters will be used to model the data a priori.
-As shown in \cite{Antoniak74}, the prior number of clusters is a random variable with distribution driven by the concentration parameter $\tilde{\alpha}$.
-The attractive property of this model is that the number of mixture components can be inferred from the data without being specified in advance \citep{Teh11} as it happens in finite mixture modelling.
-A similar approach for finite mixture models would be model averaging or model selection for the number of components, but it can be nontrivial to design efficient MCMC samplers (e.g. \cite{Richardson97}).
-Meanwhile, for Bayesian nonparametrics, there are relatively simple and flexible samplers for posterior approximation (e.g. \cite{walker2011}).

-Finally, our framework is quite general and flexible and it can be applied to different parameter partitioning.
-For example, in a panel VAR model the blocks of parameters can be chosen to be the coefficients of the unit-specific equation.
-Moreover, it can be extended by introducing lag-specific shrinking effects as in a Minnesota type prior and dependent clustering features as in beta-dependent Pitman-Yor prior \citep{Bas13,Taddy2010, GriffinSteel2011}.
-We leave these issues for future research.
+The prior number of clusters is a random variable with distribution driven by the concentration parameter $\tilde{\alpha}$.
+In our applications, we set $\tilde{\alpha}=1$.